pijpijpij/FourSq/README.md

 ## Scope

 ### In
+- MVVM with RxJava.
+One characteristic is that View nor ViewModel do NOT handle threads.
+It's the Interactors that do,
-- MVVM
+- Retrofit and Moshi,
+- AutoValue for DTO and Network data,
-- Unit tests
+- Some Unit tests (randomly chosen)
-- Espresso tests
+- Espresso tests (Just to show how they can be setup)
 - Build in Travis CI

 ### Out
+- Proguard
 - Breaking the code in modules
 - Automated release management,
 - Automated upload to Google Play,
 - Fabric,
 - Analytics.

+## No time for
+Mock web server to use in **repeatable** Espresso tests.

 ## Dev notes

 ### Some tools
 The other tools I need:
+- LeakCanary,
-- LeakCanary
+- Butterknife
+- RxJava on Android: RxBindings, RxAndroid...
+- Apache common Lang and Collections

 ## Design considerations